 - Ridge augmentation – This procedure, often called “recontouring” may be required to correct an uneven gum line.
 Before embarking on treatment, a periodontist needs to treat any bacterial infections and periodontitis.

 The periodontist is trained in all aspects of dental implant procedures, which can restore functionality to the mouth when teeth have been affected by periodontitis.
 Because periodontal disease is progressive, it is essential to remove the bacteria and calculus build up to halt the spread of the infection.
-Your dentist will be happy to advise you on effective cleaning methods and treatment options.
+Your Campbell dentist, Dr. Vandi will be happy to advise you on effective cleaning methods and treatment options.
+Please contact our Campbell dental office today and schedule an appointment for any further consultation you may need.

 Periodontal Scaling & Root Planing